ua-gist-open-source/python-web-app/README.md

 - Leaflet (javascript library)

 You will start by adding a simple serarch feature that fetches places from your `osm` database and prints them on a new page.
 You will then adapt the page to returning geospatial results asynchronously, build an auto-complete feature, and finally provide routing recommendations as part of a real-time dynamic geospatial application

+## Housekeeping
+There should be a database running in this codespace with the OSM database imported by `imposm`.
+To check, look at your Docker containers to ensure that the `kartoza/postgis` container is running.

 ## Background
 ### Python Flask